rdinter/test-counties/README.md

 ## Organization:

+The main theme behind this repository is to have an easy to access data-source that can be easily accessed for multiple projects.
+The `Project` is the identifier for various ideas, research interests, modeling exercises, etc. As this becomes more populated with Projects, I will give a short description for each.

 * 0-Data/
     * `0-Data_Source.R` - script to download data and create `.csv` and `.Rda` files in an easy to read and uniform format.
     * Data_Source/ - most of this will be ignored via `.gitignore`.